Converting NVIDIA DeepStream Pipelines to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework#

 Video Processing Elements#

-• Replace video processing elements with vaapi equivalents for GPU or native GStreamer elements for CPU.
+• Replace NVIDIA-specific video processing elements with native GStreamer elements.

-• nvvideoconvert with vaapipostproc or mfxvpp (GPU) or videoconvert (CPU).
+• nvvideoconvert with vapostproc (GPU) or videoconvert (CPU).

 • If the nvvideoconvert is being used to convert to/from memory:NVMM it can just be removed.

-• nvv4ldecoder can be replaced with vaapi{CODEC}dec, for example vaapih264dec for decode only or vaapidecodebin for decode and vaapipostproc.
+• nvv4ldecoder can be replaced with va{CODEC}dec, for example vah264dec for decode only.
 Alternatively, the native GStreamer element decodebin can be used to automatically choose an available decoder.

 filesrc location=input_file.mp4 ! decodebin ! \